Band Camp is the a key part of the Marching Band season. Being prepared will let you participate at your best.

 Bring extra socks/clothes — In case it rains and you don’t want your clothes all wet the rest of the day, it might be a good idea to bring an extra pair; or a raincoat/poncho.

-Drill Chart, Dot Book, and pencil/pen — Think of the Drill Chart (coordinates) as your textbook, and the dot book as your workbook.
-They should be with you at all times, so you need a shoestring or lanyard that allows you to carry them with you and comfortably look in them (and write in them with your pencil/pen).
-Remember that you can print your Drill Chart from here.
+Drill Chart — Think of the Drill Chart (coordinates) as your textbook.
+It should be with you at all times, so you need a shoestring or lanyard that allows you to carry it with you and comfortably look at it.
+A laminated copy will be provided, but you also can print your Drill Chart from here.

 Sheet Music Binder — It can get a windy (and even a little rainy) at times, so have your sheet music in a 3-ring binder with plastic sheet protectors.